(w/help from Frank Dudash)

 Each game begins with the two teams being shown the "Super Stumper", a vanity-type license plate w/seven unrevealed symbols which, when combined, sound out a series of words or phrase, along with a description of the kind of person that plate might "belong" to.
 The first symbol is given to the players for free, but they must earn the right to reveal the other six by playing a series of toss-up rounds known as "jump-ins".

-Here's how each jump-in works: The teams are shown two plates and asked which of the two belongs to a particular person (ex: "Which of these two plates belongs to a hard-working forest animal: 2MCHWYN or BZZEBVR?"
-In this case, it would be the second one, which means "busy beaver").
+Here's how each jump-in works: The teams are shown two plates and (as with the Super Stumper) asked which of the two belongs to a particular person (ex: "Which of these two plates belongs to Frankie Valli's backup singers, G8RAD or IVCCNN?)
+In this case, it would be the second one, which means "four seasons", with the Roman numeral four, a pair of Cs and a pair of Ns (the same two symbols together nearly always read as plurals; in this case, "Cs" and "Ns", not "C-C" or "N-N").
 The first player to buzz in must determine which of the two plates it is, and if correct, his/her partner gets 10 seconds to decipher it (no help is allowed).

-(NOTE: Early on, teams who made the correct "left or right" guess on a jump-in were given the option of deciphering it themselves or challenging their opponents to do so; few teams elected to use the latter, and it was quickly scrapped)
+(NOTE: Early on, teams who made the correct "left or right" guess on a jump-in were given the choice of deciphering it themselves or challenging their opponents to do so; few teams elected to use the latter option, and it was quickly scrapped)

 If the team who gets first crack at the jump-in can't solve it, their opponents get a chance to do so; if they fail, the correct solution is given, and another jump-in round is played.